StWijn/Renteapp/README.md

 press next -> next -> finish

 Now copy code in Renteapp.java to App.java located in your project.
-Make sure you change the package name on line 1
+Make sure you change the package name on line 1 to the corresponding package and change classname on line 17 and 19.
+Now you can run the application.